- Hiking In Tenerife – An Off-Season Adventure Trip

 We had not yet enough on that day.
 In the afternoon we headed to another part of the national park.
 It had different landscapes again.

 In the Western part of Teide National Park, there are huge areas of black lava.
 The only vegetation growing here are Canaries’ pines.
-They are proofs that life finds its way even in the harshest environment.
+They are proof that life finds its way even in the harshest environment.
 The evening sun and bright green pines on the background of lava fields looked like out of this World.

 There were other marked hiking trails in this black lava environment welcoming us.
 Yet it was finally enough for today.